Deposit and Rent Guide

 How much deposit do I have to pay?

-The deposit amount is normally the equivalent to six week’s rent but can vary at the Landlords discretion.
+The deposit amount is normally the equivalent to Five week’s rent

 The Deposit must be payable on or before the date of move in.
 Any funds transferred through the bank must be cleared on the date of move in.
 Read More